 28. Find out what the national dish is

 If you’re traveling internationally, find out what your destination’s national dish is and try it.
 Especially in Latin America, locals have a lot of pride for their local specialties.
+Whenever I am in a new place, I ask what the quintessential dish is and I make it a point to have it.
 Trying the national dish is a great way to get acquainted with the country’s gastronomy and many dishes have a unique story behind them.

 27. Make copies of important documents